Andrea Cesalpino: Biography

-Cesalpino was born in Arezzo, Tuscany.
-As it is reported by Giuseppe Lais and Ugo Viviani with a series of important documents, and recently confirmed in a scholarly volume devoted to Cesalpino, he was likely born in the Autumn of 1524 in the outskirt of Arezzo.
+Cesalpino was possibly born in Arezzo, Tuscany.
+As it is reported by Giuseppe Lais and Ugo Viviani, and recently repeated in a scholarly volume devoted to Cesalpino, he was likely born in the autumn of 1524 or 1525 in the outskirt of Arezzo but many authors give 1519 as the year of his birth, e.g. Frans Stafleu in his Taxonomic Literature 2.

 For his studies at the University of Pisa his instructor in medicine was R. Colombo (d.
 1559), and in botany the celebrated Luca Ghini.
 After completing his course he taught philosophy, medicine, and botany for many years at the same university, besides making botanical explorations in various parts of Italy.
 At this time the first botanical gardens in Europe were laid out; the earliest at Padua, in 1546; the next at Pisa in 1547 by Ghini, who was its first director.
 Ghini was succeeded by Cesalpino, who had charge of the Pisan garden 1554–1558.
 When far advanced in years Cesalpino accepted a call to Rome as professor of medicine at University of Rome La Sapienza and physician to Pope Clement VIII.
 It is not positively certain whether he also became the chief superintendent of the Roman botanical garden which had been laid out about 1566 by one of his most celebrated pupils, Michele Mercati.
 For the 1600 Jubilee, Cesalpino wrote a text on the history of the Church, entitled Historiae ecclesiasticae compendum usque ad Annum Jubilei MDC, kept as a manuscript at the Biblioteca Apostolica Vaticana in Rome (Vat.
 Lat.
 35600), evidence of his orthodoxy.